HOW OFTEN SHOULD YOU CLEAN JEWELRY

 D. Jewelry Polishing Cloths

-If you don't replace an overly black cleaning cloth for jewelry, it will hinder your cleaning efforts, leave a gray deposit behind and render a brilliant shine impossible to achieve.
-With most places charging around $5.00-$10.00 per piece, replacing a jewelry cleaning cloth is reasonably inexpensive.
+Suppose you don't replace an overly black cleaning cloth for jewelry.
+In that case, it will hinder your cleaning efforts useless, leave a gray deposit behind and render a brilliant shine impossible to achieve.
+Most places charge around $5.00-$10.00 per piece, so replacing a jewelry cleaning cloth is inexpensive.
 Plus, it is much less expensive than a professional jewelry cleaning, which can cost up to $100 per piece.